Obesity Prevention Initiatives

-- Livable streets.
-The goal of this program is for communities to include concepts of complete street design into their planning regulations.
+The department has been involved in promoting Complete Streets and Livable Streets policies across Missouri for several years now.
+Information and resources from the Department's programs over the years are available at the Missouri Livable Streets web site.
 Complete streets are streets that are designed and operated to enable safe access along and across the street for all users, including pedestrians, bicyclists, motorists and transit riders of all ages and abilities.
 The initiative provides technical assistance and resources to Missouri’s communities to help them adopt and/or implement complete street policies.
-Training and an educational campaign were conducted.

 Child Care Initiatives